marianabritoazevedo/embedded-ai/LeNet-IvaNet/README.md

 ### :chart_with_upwards_trend: Metrics

 The table below shows the metrics obtained in all 10 different configurations tested.
+We can see that only one configuration obtained bad results, but the other 9 configurations reached an accuracy over 80%.

 Model                         |Accuracy|Precision|Recall|F1-Score
 ------------------------------|:--------:|:---------:|:------:|:--------: